Robert F. Schuck Distinguished Dissertation in Teacher

 - The applicant's contact information and letter of support should be separate files from the synopsis of the dissertation.

-- The deadline for receipt of papers is July 15.
+- The deadline for receipt of papers

 - Each dissertation synopsis will be reviewed by a panel of ATE Research Committee members using the following criteria: